life-itself/community/vault/tao/working-with-us.md

 ## How do projects get initiated?

 Typically by creating a Project A10.
-See our [Getting Work Done Guide](/getting-stuff-done/#how-do-we-set-up-projects).
+See [[getting-stuff-done#How do we set up projects?]].

 ## Feedback and reviews